edorsey/hackmidwest-2022/README.md

 # S3 to IPFS bridge

-S3 is an ubiquitous file storage API on the web, IPFS is a decentralized file system.
+S3 is a ubiquitous file storage API on the web, IPFS is a decentralized file system.
 The idea is to give you a standard API (S3) to upload files to IPFS.

-Current Goal:

-- Upload & host a static site on Minio

-Next Steps:

-- ~~use rysnc(?) to generate manifest of new/changed files for IPFS upload~~
-- [x] host a static site on IPFS
-- [x] upload files from [minio](https://www.npmjs.com/package/minio) to [IPFS](https://www.npmjs.com/package/ipfs-js)
-- [x] add IPFS content address to Minio Object as a tag
-- [x] add IPNS address to Minio Object as a tag
+web3 and self-hosting should go together like chocolate and peanut butter, but there has yet to be a lot of cross-over.
+This aims to change that.

+Many self-hosted application allow you to use S3 for object storage, but many services, like [Minio](https://minio.com) offer APIs that are compatible and make it possible to self-host your own object storage.

+The goal of this project is allow you to make use of IPFS in projects that have no understanding of what IPFS is and take advantage of it for glacier-like self-hosted cold storage.

 ## Getting Started